'Stop words' are common words which do not (generally) add value in searching and are excluded.

 a, an, and, are, as, at, be, by, for, from, has, he, in, is, it, its, of, on, that, the, to, was, were, will, with

 Where possible full text searching is enabled in ORA records.
-The search box in ORA is based on Boolean search parameters.
+The search box in ORA is used to enter the search string, which could be a title, partial title, author name, and identifier (such as DOI), department name, or other keyword/phrase.

 AND - retrieves items that include all the terms entered, the & symbol can also be used (example: rotation AND magnetic)